 The Semmengoh Nature Reserve Website is here, you can adopt an orangutan or just get further information on visiting and the work they do.

 The proboscis monkeys of Bako national park are also in decline.
 The mangrove forests that provide them with the juicy leaves they prefer are shrinking and monkey numbers are down.
-Our guide didn’t know what was causing the reduction in mangrove areas, it must be environmental, this is a national park and nobody touches them.
+Our guide didn’t know what was causing the reduction in mangrove areas but it must be environmental.
+This is a national park and nobody touches them.

-But see them we did, goblin like, terribly human, cute and fuzzy, penis-faced monkeys.
-We also saw wild pig with hairy faces and ridiculously long legs, one of the smallest frogs in the world, so small I could barely see it, and a beautiful green pit viper motionless at the side of the path.
+But see them we did, goblin-like, terribly human, cute and fuzzy, penis-faced monkeys.
+We also saw wild pig with hairy faces and ridiculously long legs.
+One of the smallest frogs in the world, so small I could barely see it crossed our walkway and a beautiful green pit viper lay motionless in the undergrowth.
 We had a good guide and organised a private tour for ourselves.